Approximate Variational Estimation for a Model of Network Formation: APPENDIX

 where

 and

 \end{theorem}

 We will use the Theorem \ref{thm:theoremChatterjeeDembo2014} to derive the lower and upper bound of the mean-field approximation problem.
+Our results extend Theorem 1.7. in \cite{ChatterjeeDembo2014} from the ERGM with two-stars and triangles to the model that allows nodal covariates.
 Notice that in our case the $N$ of the theorem is the number of links, i.e. $N = \binom{n}{2}$.
 Let

 be the normalizing factor and also define

 Notice that $n^{-2} Z_{n}=\psi_{n}$ and $L_{n} = \psi_{n}^{MF}$. \\ For our model, the function $f:[0,1]^{\binom{n}{2}}\rightarrow\mathbb{R}$ is defined as